Ron Giovanelli: Academia

-Death and Tributes
+Death and tributes

-Giovanelli died of chronic pulmonary fibrosis on the 27th of January, 1984 at the Royal Prince Alfred Hospital in Sydney, Australia.
+Giovanelli died of chronic pulmonary fibrosis on 27 January 1984 at the Royal Prince Alfred Hospital in Sydney, Australia.

 Following his death, various tributes were made in the USA and Australia for his contributions to the field of science.
-For his contribution to the knowledge on solar-terrestrial physics, a stream of workshops on the subject was held in honour of Giovanelli at the sixth National Congress of the Australian Institute of Physics, which took place in Brisbane on August 1984.
+For his contribution to the knowledge on solar-terrestrial physics, a stream of workshops on the subject was held in honour of Giovanelli at the sixth National Congress of the Australian Institute of Physics, which took place in Brisbane in August 1984.
 These workshops operated in co-sponsorship with the Australian Academy of Science.

-On the 26th to the 29th of November, 1984 in Sydney, a colloquium was held in commemoration of Giovanelli, entitled "Past Progress and Future Developments in Solar and Stellar Atmospheric Physics."
+On the 26th to 29 November, 1984 in Sydney, a colloquium was held in commemoration of Giovanelli, entitled "Past Progress and Future Developments in Solar and Stellar Atmospheric Physics."
 The colloquium was attended by 40 astronomers from both Australia and overseas countries including West Germany, USA, and France.
 At one point during this colloquium, all attendees congregated around a sundial located at the grounds of the Division of Applied Physics of the CSIRO in order to take part in a ceremony of dedication and tribute to Ronald Giovanelli's memory.

-On the 17th to the 18th of January, 1985 in Tucson, Arizona, a second Ronald Giovanelli commemoration colloquium was held.
-Giovanelli was scheduled to give a speech on the subject of magnetic reconnection at an earlier colloquium in Los Alamos, New Mexico but was unable to do so due to ill health.
+On the 17th to 18 January, 1985 in Tucson, Arizona, a second Ronald Giovanelli commemoration colloquium was held.
+Giovanelli was scheduled to give a speech on the subject of magnetic reconnection at an earlier colloquium in Los Alamos, New Mexico, but was unable to do so due to ill health.
 He instead prepared a videotaped speech, which was screened at the Tucson colloquium, where he discusses magnetic reconnection, solar prominences, and sunspots.